mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/conformance-expectations.md

 * CBS Responders **SHALL** be capable of populating `Observation.effectiveDateTime`.
 * CBS Requestors **SHALL** be capable of processing `Observation.effectiveDateTime`.

-Systems **MAY** support populating and processing other choice elements (such as, Observation.effectivePeriod) but this is not a requirement of US Core.
+Systems **MAY** support populating and processing other choice elements (such as, Observation.effectivePeriod) but this is not a requirement of this IG.

 For the [CBS Lab Observation Profile] value element, multiple elements are labeled *Must Support*.